walder/Skynet-IADS/README.md

 The following functions exist to access EW radars added to the IADS.
 They all support daisy chaining options.

-Returns all EW sites in the IADS:
+Returns all EW radars in the IADS:
 ```lua
 redIADS:getEarlyWarningRadars()
 ```

-Returns the EW site with the specified unit name:
+Returns the EW radar with the specified unit name:
 ```lua
 redIADS:getEarlyWarningRadarByUnitName('EW-west')
 ```